apache/nuttx/Documentation/introduction/detailed_support.rst

    -  A full-loaded NuttShell (:ref:`NSH <nsh>`) configuration that demonstrates all of the SAMA5D3x features.

-   The following support was added in Nuttx 6.30:
+   The following support was added in NuttX 6.30:

    -  DMA support, and
    -  PIO interrupts,